parisepigenetics/RASflow_EDC/README.md

 ```
 You@YourComputer:~/PathTo/RNAseqProject$ rsync -avP  Fastq/ username@core.cluster.france-bioinformatique.fr:/shared/projects/YourProjectName/Raw_fastq
 ```
+In this example the FASTQ files are copied in a folder named `Raw_fastq` in your project folder on IFB core cluster.
+Feel free to name your folders as you want!
 You will be asked to enter your password, and then the transfer will begin.
 If it stops before the end, rerun the last command, it will only add the incomplete/missing files.

 ---

 ## Connect to IFB core cluster

 It's time to go to the cluster!
+You can connect to IFB server typing the following command replacing `username` by your IFB username.

 ```bash
 You@YourComputer:~/PathTo/RNAseqProject$ ssh -o "ServerAliveInterval 10" -X username@core.cluster.france-bioinformatique.fr